LeoVS09/k8s-cluster-bootstrap/README.md

 **In general this is self containing solution, which must just work out of the box.**

 For metrics collection used [Prometheus](https://prometheus.io/).
-For Logs collection [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) and [Loki](https://grafana.com/oss/loki/).
+For togs collection [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) and [Loki](https://grafana.com/oss/loki/).
+For traing collection used [Tempo](https://grafana.com/oss/tempo/).
 For dashboard used [Grafana](https://grafana.com/grafana/).

 In future release I would like to migrate all what possible to cloud IaaS solutions.

 ### Why not ELK stack?

 You can find comparisions from Grafana guys [there](https://grafana.com/docs/loki/latest/overview/comparisons/).
-In simple words, Loki + Prometheus + Grafana is simpler to setup then ELK, but it have some limitations.
+In simple words, Loki + Prometheus + Tempo + Grafana is simpler to setup then ELK, but it have some limitations.
 I actually love Kibana, and have plans to add it.

+### Why not OpenTelemetry?

+I love [OpenTelemetry](https://opentelemetry.io/) idea of vendor agnostic fully containing stack, but it not ready for most of languages (in alpha or beta stages) right now.
+I would like to swith to OpenTelemetry when it will be ready for production.

+Acording to their [roadmap](https://opentelemetry.io/status/) I've expecting to add OpenTelemetry in 2022, when they will add logs component support.

 ## Acesss Grafana